PIK3CA Mutation Status and Aspirin-Related Increases in Colorectal Cancer Survival

 PIK3CA Mutation Analysis is available from NeoGenomics.
 Our test is comprehensive and based on the gold standard bi-directional sequencing of PIK3CA exons 1, 9, and 20, which represent the critical domain of the gene.
 The test covers both exons analyzed in the NEJM article by Liao et al. (exons 9 and 20).

-PIK3CA testing can be ordered individually or as part of the NeoTYPE™ Colorectal Cancer Profile which also includes MSI, BRAF, KRAS, TP53, and six other genes significant in solid tumors.
+PIK3CA testing can be ordered individually or as part of the NeoTYPE™ Colorectal Cancer Profile which also includes MSI, BRAF, KRAS, five to eleven other genes significant in solid tumors.

 Specimen Requirements for PIK3CA Mutation Analysis: